CarlaBuongiorno/la_fraschetta/README.md

 #### Reviews and Wishlist
 * As a Registered User:
     * I wish to be able to add my own reviews to products so that I may share my experience.
-    * I wish to be able to edit/delete my reviews so that I can amend any errors or, in case I change my opinion.
     * I wish to be able to add products to my wishlist so that I can view those products later.
     * I wish to be able to remove products from my wishlist so that my wishlist only consists of products I want to have saved.